gauthamzz/FrontendDesignElements/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Gauthm Santhosh](http://www.gauthamzz.github.io) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Gautham Santhosh](http://www.gauthamzz.github.io) has waived all copyright and related or neighboring rights to this work.